ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/etl-tools/dbt/dbt-incremental-model.md

 This strategy may encounter challenges on very large models.
 For further details see [Limitations](./dbt-limitations).

-## Inserts-only mode
+## Append Strategy (inserts-only mode)

-To overcome the limitations of large datasets in incremental models, the plugin offers the configuration parameter `incremental_strategy`.
+To overcome the limitations of large datasets in incremental models, the plugin uses the dbt configuration parameter `incremental_strategy`.
 This can be set to the value `append`.
 When set, updated rows are inserted directly into the target table (a.k.a `imdb_dbt.actor_summary`) and no temporary table is created.
-Note: Insert-only mode requires your data to be immutable.
+Note: Append only mode requires your data to be immutable or for duplicates to be acceptable.
 If you want an incremental table model that supports altered rows don’t use this mode!

 To illustrate this mode, we will add another new actor and re-execute dbt run with `incremental_strategy='append'`.

-1. Configure inserts_only mode in actor_summary.sql:
+1. Configure append only mode in actor_summary.sql:

    ```sql
    {{ config(order_by='(updated_at, id, name)', engine='MergeTree()', materialized='incremental', unique_key='id', incremental_strategy='append') }}